siefca/attribute-filters/docs/USAGE.md

     attributes_that_are(:cool).delete_annotation(:email)

     # That won't affect the global set called 'cool'
-    # since we have its copy here not the original.
+    # since we have its copy here, not the original.
     def some_method
       attributes_that_are(:cool).delete_annotation(:email)
     end